tourpran/tourpran.github.io/content/posts/1728449827421-expm1-35C3---Bug/-Optimizations-Analysis/index.md

 func();
 ```

+To get the follow files, you can visit [here](https://github.com/tourpran/pwn-hub/tree/main/v8-exp/expm1-35C3).

 ## Debugging Tools:
 - The helper code for GDB can be found in `src/objects-printer.cc`.
-- The node structure comprises a variety of nodes, including:
+- The node structure comprises a variety of methods, including:
   - **Methods:**
     - `new`, `clone`, `isDead`, `kill`, etc.
   - **Variables:**